rei/rei-cedar-docs/docs/components/selects/README.md

               },
               {
                 "name": "helper-text",
-                "description": "Location for helper or information text to the left below the input field."
+                "description": "Location for helper or information text to the left below the select field."
               }
             ]
           }